ece362-purdue/labs/lab3-timers/README.md

 As the decimal point illuminates, make sure that the other segments of each digit remain at the same brightness.
 If the other segments of a digit grow dimmer, it may be that the driver transistor for that digit is backward.
 A BJT transistor normally amplifies a small base-emitter current with a large collector-emitter current, but a BJT can also work backward so that it amplifies a small base-collector current to a larger emitter-collector current.
 The amplification is not as high, and it limits the current provided to a digit.
 The more segments per digit are lit, the dimmer they are.
 Carefully note the orientation of the transistors connected to the D1, D2, D3, and pins of each display.

-At this point, your breadboard should look like this.  **Ignore the LCD in the corner** - we'll get to that in a later lab.
+At this point, your breadboard should look like this.

 ![overview](./images/Overview.jpeg)